ziapeltagames/six-winters/docs/RULES.md

 ## Assemble Starting Obstacle Decks

-Unlock all of the obstacles with difficulties less than or equal to the initial threat levels for that resource.
-The [**unlock icon**](#obstacle-unlock-icon) of the obstacle is determined by finding the small black and white icon under the title.

-For instance, in the standard difficulty, the initial diplomacy threat level starts at 2.
-This is because the third space on the diplomacy track has a 2 on it.
-So gather up all of the obstacles with small black and white diplomacy unlock icons under their title of difficulty 1 and 2.

-After gathering up all of the initial obstacles based on starting threat tracks, divide them into decks by region icon in the upper left, and shuffle each of these decks to form one draw pile in each region.
+Unlock all of the obstacles with difficulties of **two** or less and divide them into decks by region icon in the upper left.
+Shuffle each of these decks to form one draw pile in each region.
 Set aside the remaining locked obstacles.

 ## Assemble New Character Sheets